julsraemy/linked-art-modelling/README.md

 This repository contains some Linked Art Modelling for my own purposes, especially those that I would like to publish in the context of my PhD Thesis (_Linked Open Usable Data in the Humanities: Perspectives on Semantics and Interoperability_), most probably at `https://data.julsraemy.ch/` (TBD).

-Two top-level Linked Art API entities have been serialised:
+Three top-level Linked Art API entities are expected to be serialised:

-- Textual Work (`/text/`) for encoding the chapters, sections and subsections of the thesis
+- Textual Works (`/text/`) for encoding the chapters, sections and subsections of the thesis
-- Digital Object (`/digital/`) for encoding the notebook entries available on my [PhD Website](https://phd.julsraemy.ch).
+- Digital Objects (`/digital/`) for encoding the notebook entries available on my [PhD Website](https://phd.julsraemy.ch)
+- Concepts (`/concept/`) for encoding terms that are not available via the Getty Vocabularies